Ziyad-Mohsen/movie-website-with-react/README.md

 # Movie App with React + typescript

 An advanced movie and series explorer built with React, TypeScript, Zustand, and Vite.
-Features include infinite scroll, search responsive design, and more.
+Features include infinite scroll, search responsive design, and more. [live demo](https://movie-react-website.netlify.app/)

 ## Features